bright/new-www/content/jobs/senior-frontend-developer.md

 working time: full time
 technology:
   - TypeScript
+  - JavaScript
-  - Node.js
+  - React
-button: Join Frontend Team
+button: join our frontend team
 published: true
 order: 1
 description: We are looking for a Senior Frontend Developer who would like to